 How does Whitehaven Coal's carbon action stack up?
 DitchCarbon scores companies based on their carbon action and commitment to reducing emissions.
 Read about our methodology to learn more.

-Whitehaven Coal's score of 2 is lower than 67% of the industry.
+Whitehaven Coal's score of 2 is higher than 75% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 Access structured emissions data, company-specific emission factors, and source documents